seL4/camkes-tool/docs/index.md

 ```

 Add the now familiar entry for this application in the top level Kconfig and we
-can now compile the application:
+can now compile the application (don't forget to add a line with source for hellodataport to top-level KConfig):

 ```bash
 make menuconfig